Polarisru/canable2-fw/README.md

-# CANable 2.0 Firmware
+# CANable 2.0 Firmware compatible with DroneCAN GUI

 This repository contains sources for the slcan CANable 2.0 firmware.
 This firmware implements non-standard slcan commands to support CANFD messaging alongside a LAWICEL-style command set.
+Initial firmware was updated to be compatible with DroneCAN GUI tool.

 ## Supported Commands